danieltovbin/Portfolio-Daniel/README.md

 ## Tools and Technologies
 - **React**: JavaScript library for building user interfaces.
+- **Redux**: State management library for JavaScript applications.
+- **Redux Toolkit**: Official, recommended way to write Redux logic, providing a set of tools and best practices for efficient state management.
 - **Bootstrap**: CSS framework for responsive design.
 - **TypeScript**: Programming language for the web.
 - **SCSS**: Syntactically Awesome Style Sheets for enhanced styling.